astravant/digital-garden-jekyll/_notes/daily-notes.md

 ---
 title: Daily Notes
 ---

+# March 15, 2021
+- The whole universe is a computer.
+A cosmic information processing machine.

+> The universe computes its own destiny.

+The laws of physics are the algorithms.

+> History is the story of information becoming aware of itself.

 # February 18, 2021

 > Human civilization is based on our full intellectual record - and our record should be as advanced as possible if society Is to be as advanced as possible.